-I can’t help but feel sorry for high street retailers.
-They were already struggling and then Coronavirus came along and kicked them whilst they were down.
+High street retailers were already struggling and then along came Covid and kicked them whilst they were down.
+Will high street stores survive post lockdown?
 Some will find it hard to recover – especially ones who seem to be making strategic decisions that do little to help their cause.

 At the moment, it’s even more important that high street brands have a compelling reason why customers should go to their store and buy items that can often be purchased cheaper online.
 It’s equally important that high street stores keep up with the expectations of shoppers in 2020 and beyond.